MAMMOTHMAN34/sg-disaster-risk/README.md

 # Singapore Disaster Risk Mapping

-A data-driven project aiming to find out environmental hazards that actually affect Singapore.
+A project aiming to find out environmental hazards that actually affect Singapore.
 It is grounded in real, open data, and honest about which risks are present-day versus low-probability risks.